tobimd/colorparse/docs/_build/html/_sources/source/getting-started.rst.txt

 Examples
 ********

-The following examples cover the ones show before, with images.
+The following examples cover the ones shown before, with images.
 Follow `this link to see more examples <https://github.com/tubi-carrillo/colorparse/blob/master/example/README.md>`_.
 Note that the exact color shown, may look different depending on which terminal is being used.

 .. image:: https://raw.githubusercontent.com/tubi-carrillo/colorparse/master/example/example-getting-started.png
     :target: https://github.com/tubi-carrillo/colorparse/blob/master/example/README.md